Diabetes Overview

 What else can cause diabetes?

-Hormonal diseases
+Endocrine diseases

 Damage to or removal of the pancreas

-- niacin, a type of vitamin B3
+- niacin, a type of vitamin B that is sometimes used to treat high blood cholesterol

 Statins, which are medicines to reduce LDL (“bad”) cholesterol levels, can slightly increase the chance that you’ll develop diabetes.
 However, statins help protect you from heart disease and stroke.
 For this reason, the strong benefits of taking statins outweigh the small chance that you could develop diabetes.